josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 (_This is less important if you've been in the industry a while, and your career track record speaks for itself.
 But it never hurts_.)

 Whatever project(s) you show don't have to be big, or particularly ambitious.
 You don't need a full-fledged SaaS app, or an official open-source project.
-What you show doesn't even need to be particularly practical.
-But it _should_ be something you built on your own, to show you have the necessary drive and skills.
+What you show doesn't even need to be particularly practical or useful.
+The main thing is: it's something you built on your own, to show you have the necessary drive and skills.

-A simple game is fine, if that's your thing.
-Or maybe a tiny app that you find useful, even if nobody else does.
-Maybe it's a fan website, or a database, or some kind of calculator.
-Maybe it's generative art explorations.

-It's up to you, and it really doesn't matter.
-The important part is:
+The important thing is:

 1. You made something; and
 2. It looks good and functions well.

 Quality over quantity.
-One really good small project is worth a handful of sloppy demos, so get all the help and feedback you can.
+One really good small project is worth a handful of sloppy demos, so again, get all the help and feedback you can here.
 It's likely people will peer into the code, so make sure it's in good shape, and make it as accessible and performant as possible.

 Lastly: if a side project is still something you need to check off your list, pick something you know you'll enjoy working on.
 It'll be easier to stay motivated if you're having fun.